|

 those who choose to rent a motorcycle and drive themselves, be forewarned

-makes motorcycling challenging in the extreme.
+very challenging.
 Roads outside the city

-vary in condition.
+dangerously fast and unregulated.
 If you do decide to ride, drive slowly, stay right,

 wear a helmet and remember that medical services are limited, especially